Nazi book burnings: Memorials

 A memorial to the book burnings stands at Bebelplatz in Berlin.
 The work, titled The Empty Library and created by Israeli artist Micha Ullman in 1995, consists of an underground room filled with empty bookshelves, visible through a glass pane set into the square.
 It marks the site where thousands of books were burned on 10 May 1933.
 Two bronze plaques are also set into the pavement at Bebelplatz near the memorial.
 They bear Heinrich Heine’s warning from 1820: Where they burn books, in the end they will also burn people.

 Another major memorial is The Blacklist in Munich, created by Arnold Dreyblatt and inaugurated in 2021 at Königsplatz.
 It presents the names of authors whose works were banned or targeted for destruction in 1933.

 Fighting the Fires of Hate: America and the Nazi Book Burnings was a traveling exhibition that was produced by the United States Holocaust Memorial Museum.
 In 2014 the exhibition was displayed in West Fargo, North Dakota; Dallas, Texas; and Missoula, Montana.

 In popular culture

-The 1989 film Indiana Jones and the Last Crusade features a scene which is set to the backdrop of a book burning event, an event which is part of a large Nazi rally in Berlin which is attended by Adolf Hitler.
-The fictional scene was set in 1938 and it took place at the Institute of Aryan Culture.
+The 1989 film Indiana Jones and the Last Crusade portrays a fictional Nazi book-burning rally in Berlin.
+Set at the Institute of Aryan Culture in 1938, the event is attended by Adolf Hitler himself, and symbolizes the ideological opposition between Indiana Jones and his enemies, the Nazis.